-More than 10 hours regular sleep may leave you feeling drowsy and may be an indicator that there may be an underlying health problem.
+More than 10 hours of regular sleep may leave you feeling drowsy and this may be an indicator of an underlying health problem.

-It is recommended that alcohol is not consumed in the last four hours before you got to bed.
-It may cause you to feel sleep initially and drift off into what feels like a deep sleep, but it also interferes with the quality of your sleep and breathing issues.
-The nightcap myth!
+It is recommended that alcohol is not consumed in the last four hours before you go to bed.
+It may cause you to feel sleepy initially and drift off into what feels like a deep sleep, but it also interferes with the quality of your sleep and breathing issues.
+The nightcap is a myth!

-It's no secret that caffeine is a stimulant and drinking coffee or a caffeinated product - that includes chocolate - just before bed can leave you lying in bed feeling very awake and delays in your body clock.
-Try to cut out caffeine six hour before bed if you're experiencing sleep problems.
+It's no secret that caffeine is a stimulant.
+Drinking coffee or a caffeinated product - that includes chocolate - just before bed can leave you feeling very awake.
+This delays your body clock, having a knock-on effect for the next day.
+Try to cut out caffeine six hours before bed if you're experiencing sleep problems.

 Natural sunlight sets your body's circadian rhythm.
-By getting some exposure to light during the day lets your body know that's the time to be awake so when the sun goes down it also knows that is your time to feel sleepy.
-People who commute on long journeys or work shifts and only see dark skies find their circadian rhythms are confused.
+Getting some exposure to light during the day lets your body know that's the time to be awake, so when the sun goes down, it also knows that is your time to feel sleepy.
+People who commute on long journeys or work shifts and only see dark skies find their circadian rhythms become confused.

-Load up on beans, broccoli, avocados and berries which are all high in fibre if you want to spend longer in deeper sleep.
-Cutting back on sugar and difficult to digest foods such as fried, spicy or high-fat food will also mean you're not going to bed with an overactive digestive system.
+Load up on beans, broccoli, avocados and berries which are all high in fibre if you want to spend longer in deep sleep.
+Cutting back on sugar and difficult-to-digest foods such as fried, spicy or high-fat food will also mean you're not going to bed with an overactive digestive system.

-Practicing yoga or meditation is a great way if switching off and preparing the body for its rest period after a busy day.
+Practising yoga or meditation is a great way of switching off and preparing the body for its rest period.
 Yours app has specific yoga for sleep classes which teach you the best poses alongside resting poses which get you ready for bedtime.
-Alternatively, you may find being lulled into slumbers with a sleep story read by a range of soothing and relaxing voices will help you drift off to a better quality of sleep.
+Alternatively, you may like being lulled into slumber with a sleep story.
+Yours has a range of soothing and relaxing voices that will help you drift off to a better quality of sleep.

-All the sleep cycles we experience at night are important -from REM sleep through to NREM sleep stages 1 and 3 - and each comes with its own benefits.
-However, stage 3, which is when we enjoy our deepest sleep is often considered the most important due to the vital pick-me-ups and restoration it provides our bodies after a long day:
+All the sleep cycles we experience at night are important.
+Each comes with its own benefits.
+However, stage 3, which is when we enjoy our deepest sleep, is often considered the most important.
+This is due to the vital pick-me-ups and restoration it provides our bodies after a long day:

 Unfortunately, you can't exactly rewire your brain to become a deep sleeper if, traditionally, the slightest noise or change in environment wakes you up.
 However, there are still ways for even the lightest sleeper to get the most rejuvenating sleep they can with changes to external stimuli.